zhu-xlab/DeCUR/README.md

   <img width="800" alt="decur main structure" src="assets/decur_eccv.png">
 </p>

-PyTorch implementation of [DeCUR](https://arxiv.org/abs/2309.05300). *This is the camera-ready version for ECCV 2024; see the branch `decur-old` for the older version.
+PyTorch implementation of [DeCUR](https://arxiv.org/abs/2309.05300). *This is the accepted version for ECCV 2024; see the branch `decur-old` for the older version.
 The core design remains the same, with additional deformable attention for ConvNet backbones and more experiments.*

 ### Pretrained models